-The appliance will now operate in the pre-heat mode as described in section 1.2.
-Once the pre-heat function has been completed, the appliance will operate in the central heating mode as described in section 1.4.
+The appliance will operate in the central heating mode as described in section 1.3.
 Should the appliance fail to ignite, refer to section 5.6 and/or section 7 (faultfinding).

-5.8 FINAL FLUSHING OF THE HEATING SYSTEM
+5.7 FINAL FLUSHING OF THE HEATING SYSTEM

 The system shall be flushed in accordance with BS 7593.
-If a cleanser is to be used, it shall be from a reputable manufacturer\ and shall be administered in strict accordance with the manufacturers instructions.
+If a cleanser is to be used, it shall be from a reputable manufacturer and shall be administered in strict accordance with the manufacturers instructions.

-\Both Sentinel and Fernox manufacture products that have proved suitable for use with Vokera appliances.
+Both Sentinel and Fernox manufacture products that have proved suitable for use with Vokera appliances.
 Vokera Ltd. cannot comment on the suitability of any other such product with our appliances.

-5.8.1 INHIBITORS
+5.8 INHIBITORS